Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 CONCLUSION

 The Rousseau de Villejoins were far from typical Acadians.
 None of them helped build aboiteaux on the edge of the salt marshes lining the Bay of Fundy.
 They lived, instead, on Newfoundland, Île Royale, and Île St.-Jean, but they were not simple fishermen or boat builders or even prominent merchants there.
 As their name implies, they were proud descendants of French nobility.
-They served in the Maritime garrisons as military officers, many of them members of the order of St.-Louis, and one of them was commandant of Île St.-Jean at the beginning of Le Grand Dérangement.
-Their noble status did not spare them from the tragedy of the Great Upheaval, and back in France, to which they were forcibly deported, they again served their monarch as military commanders.
-The former commandant of Île St.-Jean, in fact, rose to the rank of general, and his eldest son became governor of a French island in the West Indies.
+They served in the Maritime garrisons as military officers, many of them members of the order of St.-Louis, and one of them was commandant of Île St.-Jean at the beginning of the island's Le Grand Dérangement.
+Their noble status did not spare them from the tragedy of the Great Upheaval.
+Back in France, to which they were repatriated, they again served their monarch as military commanders.
+The former commandant of Île St.-Jean, in fact, rose to the rank of brigadier and became governor of a French island in the West Indies.

 Gabriel-Michel's younger son, Grégoire-Michel, who would have been considered a French Creole or a Foreign Frenchman by his Acadian neighbors though his family had lived in greater Acadia, married a French Creole in 1812 in what was then St. Martin Parish.
-He settled at Côte Gelée, near present-day Broussard.
+He settled at Côte Gelée, south of present-day Lafayette.
 Like his ancestors, he, too, was a shaker and a mover in his community; he served as the first sheriff of Lafayette Parish.
-One of his sons created a family of his own and settled on the prairie west of Vermilionville. ...
+One of his sons created a family of his own and settled on the prairie west of Vermilionville.

 Settlement Abbreviations